Biman Ghosh

 Biman Ghosh is an Indian politician from Bharatiya Janata Party.
 In May 2021, he was elected as a member of the West Bengal Legislative Assembly from Pursurah (constituency).
 He defeated Dilip Yadav of All India Trinamool Congress by 28,178 votes in 2021 West Bengal Assembly election.

+Controversy

+During the Ram Navami procession, aviolence took place in the towns of Rishra and Serampore of Hooghly district, West Bengal.
+He reportedly took part in that procession and got injured during the clash and violence.